-The New York Community Trust Leadership Fellows is a program created in partnership with the Baruch College School of Public Affairs, its Center for Nonprofit Strategy and Management, and its Office of Executive Programs.
+The New York Community Trust Leadership Fellows is a program created in partnership with the Austin W. Marxe School of Public and International Affairs at Baruch College, its Center for Nonprofit Strategy and Management, and its Office of Executive Programs.
 The program aims to ensure tomorrow’s nonprofits have the leadership to flourish as they help New Yorkers.

 With today’s growing economic inequality, an inadequate supply of affordable housing, broad gaps in educational achievement, and insufficient living wages, the work of our City’s robust nonprofit sector has never been more important.